Promoting British Values

 • Tolerance of those of different faiths and beliefs.

-We encourage students to reflect on issues, through "HEHS Thought of the Weekquotes displayed weekly.
+We encourage students to reflect on issues, through a range of TUTOR activities and events.

 The examples below summarise the ways in which Hatch End High School may seek to embed British Values: